SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 ```

 ### List/Library configuration
-If you want to control the experience on library level then you can use go to list settings, advanced settings and change the behavior:
+If you want to control the experience at the library level, you can use go to list settings, advanced settings, and change the behavior:

 ![List experience configuration in the SharePoint tenant level settings in admin ui](media/modern-experiences/list-experience-setting.png)

-The same can also be done using CSOM as shown in below snippet:
+The same can also be done using CSOM as shown in the below snippet:

 ```C#
 // Load the list you want to update